The Five Essential Elements of Wellbeing: Revisiting Gallup Research Findings -Part 2

 People with high Community Wellbeing feel safe and secure where they live.
 They take pride in their community and feel that it's headed in the right direction.
 This often results in their wanting to give back and make a lasting contribution to society.
 These people have identified the areas where they can contribute based on their own strengths and passions, and they tell others about these interests to connect with the right groups and causes.

 1. Identify how you can contribute to your community based on your personal mission.

 2. Tell people about your passions and interests so they can connect you with relevant groups and causes.

-In summary, the premise is that to lead a life well-lived and to maximize your overall wellbeing, concentrating on doing well in the five essential elements of wellbeing will also have the benefits of providing significant improvements in your mental health and will lead to efforts to improve recovery from adverse events in one's career, finances, social life, physical health and sense of belonging and giving back to an active and vibrant community.
+In summary, the premise is that to lead a life well-lived and to maximize your overall wellbeing, concentrating on doing well in the five essential elements of wellbeing will have great and lasting benefits.
+This will directly provide a life well-lived by providing significant improvements in your mental health and will lead to efforts to improve recovery from adverse events in one's career, finances, social life, physical health and sense of belonging and giving back to an active and vibrant community.